w3woody/RabbitHoles/git/docs/pack.md

         return ret;
     }

-This value is then *sutracted* from the offset of the current header for the OFS\_DELTA object we're reading.
+This value is then *subtracted* from the offset of the current header for the OFS\_DELTA object we're reading.
 This gives us the byte offset in our pack file of the base object used as the source file we're modifying.

 (Note: if the base file itself is a delta file, we continue until we find a base file.
 Observe that as we are constantly subtracting from the current file position we are guaranteed not to have any cyclic dependencies.)